Buying a SIM Card or eSIM for Travel in New Zealand

 If you’re flying in from overseas, you may be able to save money by buying your SIM in the duty-free area.
 At Christchurch, Auckland, and potentially other airports, you can pick up travel SIMs from One or Spark at tax-free prices.
 This means you won’t pay the 15% GST on whichever package you go for.

 Because I return to New Zealand regularly to visit family, I’ve used SIMs from all of the providers at various times.
-I’ve mostly gone with One and Skinny in the past, but switched to a travel eSIM for my last trip.
+I’ve mostly gone with One and Skinny in the past, but switched to a travel eSIM for my last couple of visits.

 It saved both money and time, so it’s what I’ll be doing for future trips as well, especially if I’m only visiting for a few days or weeks.